devneurolab/DEdq2019/README.md

-# Differential Gene Expression of RNA-Seq
+# Differential Gene Expression of RNA-Seq - Intestine Data 2019

 Here you are going to be able to find and follow the script for the workflow for differential gene expression of RNA-Seq data.
 The data used in this script is from samples of: